 • Tailpiece (simgir)

 From structural point of view, this instrument has got a resonating box and a neck with a set of strings extended from the top of the neck to the box.
 One needs another piece to play the instrument and it’s the bow.
 To produce a sound, the musician moves the bow back and forth onto a Kamancheh’s strings.

 The main part of the instrument is its resonating box.
 It usually consists of a spherical or oval shape with a small flat base.
 This box is made of wood and could be built either in one piece or several pieces for various instrument types.
 Depending on which type of Kamancheh a craftsman makes, they can design it with longer or shorter diameters.
 They make the best instruments out of walnut wood.

-The neck of Iranian Kamancheh are made of one piece.
+The neck of Iranian Kamancheh is made of one piece.
 Iranian craftsmen make the neck and box in particular size and proportions known as Iranian standard for Kamancheh.
-As a result, if such sizes and proportions aren’t observed when crafting the instruments, the desirable sound cannot be expected from it when it is made.
+As a result, if such sizes and proportions aren’t observed when crafting the instruments, the desired sound cannot be expected from it when it is made.

-Iranian Kamancheh has got four tuning pegs attached to the either sides of the top part of the neck.
+Iranian Kamancheh has got four tuning pegs attached to either side of the top part of the neck.
 The strings are harnessed by these pegs to the top of the instrument.

 Strings are the next important part of Kamancheh.
 In some old instruments, there were only two strings on the necks, which are three in some of modern Kamanchehs crafted these days.
 They are fixed at the top of the neck and extended all the way to the upper surface of the box.

 Iranian Kamancheh can easily compete for violin in terms of sound quality.
 Most of the musicians enjoy the pleasing sound of this instrument.
 Depending on which string is played or which direction the bow moves on the strings, different sounds could be produced.